 Many people with medical problems are at risk of falling or tripping.
 This can leave you with broken bones or more serious injuries.
 You can do many things to make your home safer for you.

-Below are some questions you may want to ask your doctor or nurse to help keep your home safe for you.
+Below are questions you may want to ask your health care provider to help keep your home safe for you.

 Fall prevention - what to ask your doctor; What to ask your doctor about preventing falls

 Am I taking any medicines that will make me sleepy, dizzy, or lightheaded?